theupshift/chrdev/posts/2020-07-18-Techniques-to-optimize-SEO-for-a-static-website-or-blog.md

 Over the past 10 years, I've made some mistakes and also took home some knowledge about SEO for [blogs](https://github.com/christian-fei/christian-fei.github.io) and [websites](https://productlistings.app/) and [landing pages](/learn-testing-nodejs-javascript/).

-Below I've compiled a list of techniques and code-snippets that I personally use (hint: `view-source`) to optimize for organic website traffic and SEO.
+Below I've compiled a list of techniques and code-snippets that I personally use (hint: `view-source`) to improve for organic website traffic and SEO.

 To make your content more **enjoyable by users** (social media sharing, RSS, search results) and **descriptive to machines** (SEO).

-<a class="gumroad-button" href="https://gum.co/yUhsLz" target="_blank">Get "20 Techniques to optimize SEO"</a>
+<a class="gumroad-button" href="https://gum.co/yUhsLz" target="_blank">Get "20 Techniques to improve SEO"</a>

 ---